Rhuck1/City-of-Phoenix-Open-Data-Engineering/README.md

 Click the Launch button in the lower right hand of page.
 Now we will create a new key pair by selecting this option in the first dropdown.
 Then type in the key pair name below the dropdown (i.e postgres-on-ec2) and click Download Key Pair to dowload the key pair.
 After it has been downloaded, click on Launch Instances.

+At this point it's probably best to follow the details in this video [here](https://www.youtube.com/watch?v=LV2ooRnZqpg) beginning at 1:40, however I will do my best to capture them.

+## Connecting to PostgreSQL Database

 While the instances launch jump into your terminal and navigate to your downloads directory and enable read-only mode on the pem file just downloaded.
 An example of the command to do so is below, just remember to use your pem file name:

 ```console